CodeWizardsDev/wizard-notify/wiki/README.md

 <br>

-3. For changing the color of the divider, just change the `Cfg.Divider` value!
+3. To change the color of the divider, modify the `Cfg.DividerColor` value.
 Examples:

     ```lua
     Cfg.Divider = true